 Hilary Wood is the President and Founder of Front Range Equine Rescue and works as the Director of Programs and Operations.
 She serves as the visionary and driving force behind Front Range Equine Rescue and brings over 25 years of corporate experience to her position.
 She started Front Range in 1997 while working full-time with a part-time riding instructor job as well.
 For over 9 years, she juggled her work and the growing demands of Front Range Equine Rescue.
 In late 2005, the Board voted to hire her as a full-time salaried employee.
 Her past employment experience included working in large corporations, small private companies, non-profit organizations, and self-employment.
 Ms. Wood’s skills include technical editing, office management, grant writing, media relations, supervision of staff, human resources experience, materials production, basic accounting, public relations, records management, working with executive level staff, and managing for-profit and nonprofit businesses.

 Front Range Equine Rescue has employed part-time barn workers in the past.
 Front Range Equine Rescue currently employs a farm manager (FL location).

 Volunteers / Visitors

 Volunteers: are utilized on an as-needed basis, primarily May to Oct in Colorado to assist with stall/pen/corral cleanings, grooming, and at events.
-There are some opportunities for volunteering at the Virginia foster farm in the summer months.
 There are no volunteer opportunities at the FL farm at this time.
 Sorry no “last minute” requests.